 Just like us, horses need to be kept clean and well groomed too.
 When you ride your horse you should feel proud to be on it and that it represents you.
 Horse owners want their horse to have a beautiful shiny coat and flowing mane to show how much they care about them.
 This means regular washing, brushing and making sure that their hooves are in tip top condition.
 The horse will also feel more comfortable if it is fresh and clean, plus you need to ensure you hire a quality shoe fitter and that the horses’ hooves are trimmed every 6 weeks as this can cause discomfort and problems for the horse.

 You want to make sure you horse has an excellent diet so it is healthy.
 This should include hay or straw which can be fed as often as the horse wants.
 You should also give it some fruit and vegetables every day.
-If you think your horse isn’t getting enough nutrients or could do with some extra supplements, you can find a wide range available at Burnhills to give your horse a boost, these are especially great if the horse is older or is recovering from an illness.
+If you think your horse isn’t getting enough nutrients or could do with some extra supplements, these are especially great if the horse is older or is recovering from an illness.

 So read up before taking the huge decision to get your very own horse.
 If it is something you are passionate about and have the time to spare, make sure you have everything ready to go for when it arrives, and enjoy spending time together!